IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://www.instagram.com/thinkingvegan/" target="_blank">Gary Smith</a><span style="color:Chartreuse">(Cofounder/owner at Evolotus PR)</span>

 >“As long as there are slaughterhouses there will be battlefields.”

+>“My health not only has not suffered; it has in fact improved significantly since I have given up milk, butter and eggs, as well as sugar, tea, and coffee.”

 >“A man can live and be healthy without killing animals for food; therefore, if he eats meat, **he participates in taking animal life merely for the sake of his appetite**.
 And to act so is **immoral**.”